wesbos/es6-articles/19 - Destructing Arrays.md

 But this is no way to live your life!

-What we can do is use **array destructuring**, instead of using curly brackets like we did with Object destructuring we use `[square brackets]`.
+What we can do is use **array destructuring**.
+Instead of using curly brackets like we did with object destructuring we use `[square brackets]`.
 When you pull from an array, you use square brackets to destructure.

 Similarly, we're going to learn about maps and sets in future [ES6.io](https://ES6.io) videos.
 When you pull from a map, you'll use curly brackets.
 When you pull from a set, you'll use square brackets.